 The Sweet Stench of Sulfur

-On the outskirts of Dead Sea, Israel a geological phenomenon is forming called sinkholes which are exponentially ‘swallowing’ man made habitats due to rapid evaporation, climate change and human intervention.
+On the outskirts of the Dead Sea, Israel sinkholes are forming which are swallowing human-made habitats due to rapid evaporation, climate change and human intervention.

-Although dangerous and unpredictable, there is much beauty in these pools of green, orange and blue liquid which resemble Martian landscape and have been a mysterious source for new microbial life in an ecosystem known for its barren characteristics.
-The voice over is based on an interview conducted with a geologist who was ‘swallowed’ by a sinkhole.
+Though dangerous and unpredictable, there is much beauty in these pools of green, orange and blue liquid which resemble a Martian landscape and have been a mysterious source for new microbial life in an ecosystem known for its barren characteristics.
+The voiceover is based on an interview conducted with a geologist who was swallowed by a sinkhole.
 Spending hours inside a cavity, he went through psychological extremes from hope to despair.

-The film blends documentary, historical essay and fictional elements by merging the resonances of a mythical fable with apocalyptic elements that seem like fragments of dreams and hallucinations.
-It invites us to examine human interaction with nature and the way in which nature reclaims itself through powerful natural disasters.
+The film blends documentary, historical essay and fictional elements by merging the resonances of a mythical fable with apocalyptic elements that seem like fragments of dreams and hallucinations, inviting us to examine the way in which nature reclaims itself through powerful natural disasters.